Digitalone1/EasyEffects-Presets/README.md

-# PulseEffects-Preset
+# PulseEffects Normalizer Preset

 This is my preset for [PulseEffects](https://github.com/wwmm/pulseeffects) on Linux.

-* **Normalizer** - A volume normalizer without Auto-Gain plugin.
+A volume **Normalizer** without Auto-Gain plugin.
 Useful if you're looking for a steady sound level in high dynamic contents like movies when you don't want to adjust volume too many times.
 It's similar to **loudness equalization** in Windows.

+## How to install ##

+Download *NORMALIZER.json* file and copy it inside `~/.config/PulseEffects/output` folder.
+Close and restart PulseEffects, then apply the new preset.

+## How it works

+An **upward compressor** is used to raise low level signals, then a downward **multiband compressor** is added to decrease the amplitude of the signal splitted in four different bands.
+At last, a **limiter** makes sure no clipping occurs, taking the overall signal below 0 db.

+Since the upward compressor raises noise also, a **gate** is used on top of everything to reduce this side effect.

+## Why not a single compressor?

+I used downward compressors many times and noticed that higher the rate, lower the quality.
+So if you want to preserve some quality, you need to set a low rate, but low rates do not reduce the dynamic range sufficiently as needed in certain situations.

+Therefore an upward compressor is used to raise signals below a certain threshold, then a multiband compressor is set with a low rate.

+Obviously, the quality is not the same as original, but it's better than a compressor with high rate.
+Take in consideration that this is intended to be used only to get a quite steady level in high dynamic contents.